The difference between Polyurethane and Epoxy Flooring

 Industries with heavy forklift traffic

-Polyurethane floors tend to be softer and more elastic, making them more resistant to scratching, as their elasticity tends to absorb some of the impact.
+Polyurethane floors tend to be softer and more elastic, making them more resistant to scratching, as their elasticity tends to absorb some of the impacts.
 This makes polyurethanes a good choice for food factories where the storage temperature can reach -30 degrees or in car parks as the elastic coating can act as a waterproofing.

 Polyurethane floors are favoured in: